How to Switch Print-On-Demand Suppliers

 Step 3: Create Products with Printful

-You probably already have some great designs ready to go and saved to your computer, and maybe you’ve already taken the time to play around with the Mockup Generator.
+You probably already have some great designs ready to go and saved to your computer, and maybe you’ve already taken the time to play around with the Design Maker.
 Now it’s time to add products to your store.
 Depending on the platform you’re using, you’ll use the Product Push Generator or a manual sync process to add products and create mockups.

 When you’re ready to add products to your store, creating mockups on Printful is a great way to show off your products.
 We recommend naming your product something unique, personalizing the description to attract customers, and setting a price that will make you a profit, which we’ll talk more about below.

 For now, here’s how to add products: